sandordargo/cmake-project-creator/README.md

 - `test` indicating that it will contain unit test code
 - `intermediate` indicating that it will only contain other subdirectories

-In the subdirectories array you can list the other `directory` objects to be put nested in the given `directory`.
+In the subdirectories array, you can list the other `directory` objects to be put nested in the given `directory`.

 #### Optional elements

 A directory object can have the following optional elements:

 - `library` indicating whether a given component should be delivered as a library.
 Only `source` type directories should use this option.
-It's values can be `null`, `STATIC` or `SHARED`
+Its values can be `null`, `STATIC` or `SHARED`
 - `executable` indicating whether a given component should have an executable, if set to `true`, a `main.cpp` will be generated.
 Only `source` type directories should use this option.
 - `include` indicating whether a given `source` component has a corresponding `include` counterpart or not.
 Only `source` type directories should use this option.
-- `dependencies` array contain all the dependencies of the given component
+- `dependencies` array containing all the dependencies of the given component

 ### Dependency objects

 The `dependency` object is to describe a dependency of the enclosing component.
 It has 2 mandatory attributes and 1 optional:

 #### Mandatory elements
 - `type` indicating whether the dependency is of another directory of the project (`internal`) or if it's an external one.
-Among external ones for the time being only `conan` is supported.
+Among external ones, for the time being, only `conan` is supported.
-- `name` indicating the name of the dependency, in case of internal ones it should be te relative path of the depended directory including the project root.
+- `name` indicating the name of the dependency, in case of internal ones it should be the relative path of the depended directory including the project root.
 (E.g. `common_root/executable/library`)

 #### Optional elements
 - `version` is optional and has no role for `internal` dependencies, but for `conan` type dependencies it indicates the version of the component we want to include and the format must follow the Conan syntax.
 You can both use specific versions or [version ranges](https://docs.conan.io/en/latest/versioning/version_ranges.html)

 ## Hot to contribute?

 In any case, please check the Github issues, maybe there is already an item, already a discussion concerning your idea.
-If that's not the case, open an issue and let's discuss there.
+If that's not the case, open an issue and let's discuss it there.

 In terms of coding guidelines, I follow the [PEP 8 Style guide for Pyhon](https://www.python.org/dev/peps/pep-0008/).
-Test are must be provided.
+Tests are must be provided.